ProtocolONE/ptah-docs/content/docs/edit-section.md

 ***

 {{< hint >}}
-To customise element properties, select the element by click and press the Edit icon on Preview Area.
+To view and customise an element properties, select the element by click and press the Edit icon on Preview Area or just double click on the element.
 {{< /hint >}}

 ### **Text**